Hazle Township and surrounding communities feature a variety of activities for all seasons.

 The board’s activities are funded by the township budget, grants, donations, gifts, pavilion rentals and snack sales.
 Many other civic and business groups throughout the region also contribute to the park.
 In 1997, No. 1 Construction Company and members of Carpenters Union Local 76 constructed a handicapped-accessible fishing pier.
 A United States Army tank was acquired; in working with our local veteran and civic organizations, this tank was permanently placed and dedicated to our servicemen and servicewomen.

 The park is an excellent spot for families, groups and individuals to enjoy a variety of activities throughout the year.
-One of those events, the “Day At The Park,” is held every year during the second weekend in July.
+Pavilion rentals are available.
+Please call 570-453-2467 to reserve a pavilion.
+Click here to download the Community Park Pavilion Rental form.

 The township is also home to the Anthracite Model Railroad Club, which hosts open houses throughout the year.
 The two-level layout displays Greater Hazleton in the 1940s, allowing the club to use both diesel and steam locomotives.
 The club's building is located on Hanover Court off 22nd Street in Hazle Township.

 Additionally, Hazle Township residents can enjoy a variety of regional activities at venues throughout the region.
 Sporting events, concerts, skiing, water parks, amusement parks, bowling centers, movie theaters, whitewater rafting and more are just a short drive away.

 Choose from activities and events such as:

 - Amusement parks including Knoebels Amusement Resort, Hersheypark and Dorney Park and Wildwater Kingdom

 - Races close to home at Evergreen Raceway in nearby St. Johns or two annual NASCAR races at Pocono International Racetrack